haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial10_dockerization_for_production.md

 `-c gunicorn.conf.py`: Configuration file path

-### 4. Update `Dockerfile`
+### 4. Create `Dockerfile.prod`

-We need to adjust Dockerfile to able to run server by Gunicorn.
+We need to copy Dockerfile.env and enhance it to able to run server by Gunicorn.

 ``` dockerfile
 # Use Python 3.12 slim image